Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Enemy opposition had been light.
 Guess they didn’t think the slave pens were worth defending.
 Which they probably *weren’t,* next to main engineering and the command center.
 Just a handful of bottom-feeders, and Gonzo could break them in his fuckin’ *sleep.*

 Honestly felt fuckin’ *good* to be the big guy on-team for once.
 Which he *was* anyway, but he was perpetually behind Righteous and fuckin’ *Grodd* and a few others when it came to full-spectrum superman stuff.
-He never stopped getting better but neither had they, which…
+He never stopped getting better but neither had they, which...

 Well, the better to murder greasy Hunters with, really.
 Or rescue slaves.